Adding your Instagram, Facebook or Twitter widget to your WebSite X5 website is easy. Follow these steps to create your widget.

 - You will see three (3) tab pages allowing you to add styles to your newly added widget.

 - On the Text tab you can add a title to the displayed widget.
+You can select the font type and size as well as the alignment of your title.

 - On the Library tab you can select a layout style to apply to your widget.
 If the layout includes a border, you must also set the Border Style on the Style tab.